SoundsXP

-SoundsXP is a UK based music webzine.
-It was set up in 2001 by Paul Mawdesley, Ged McAlea and Kevin Odell and is entirely based on contributions from unpaid writers.
-The site mostly publishes reviews and interviews covering primarily the indie, indiepop, shoegaze, folk, alt-country and electronica musical genres.
-It also covers alternative music news and free MP3 downloads.
-The front page includes a regularly updated music player which showcases current songs recommended by the writers.
-In addition, SoundsXP has forums to allow for discussion and comments on the articles, as well as live event notices which are free to use for bands and promoters for publicity.
-The site has organised a number of live events over the years featuring artists such as the Broken Family Band, the Bishops, Younghusband, Pete and the Pirates and many more.
+SoundsXP was a UK based music webzine.
+It was set up in 2001 and entirely based on contributions from unpaid writers.
+The site mostly published reviews and interviews covering primarily the indie, indiepop, shoegaze, folk, alt-country and electronica musical genres.
+It also covered alternative music news and free MP3 downloads.
+The front page included a regularly updated music player which showcased current songs recommended by the writers.
+In addition, SoundsXP had forums to allow for discussion and comments on the articles, as well as live event notices which were free to use for bands and promoters for publicity.
+The site organised a number of live events over the years featuring artists such as the Broken Family Band, the Bishops, Younghusband, Pete and the Pirates and many more.